-OVERALL, the Three Cracks route was more difficult, harder to protect, & way more run-out, than in our memories of 30 plus years ago, when we thought of it as an “easy” route, that we dragged novice climbers & girlfriends up.
-We now strongly suspect that in our 60’s, we are not as tough or capable as we were in our 20’s & 30’s.
-I also believe that our memories of the run-out un-protectable sections were suppressed, since they were not “pleasant memories. ” An adventure summary of our climb with Mark’s 70M rope.
+Overall, the Three Cracks Route was more difficult, harder to protect, and much more run-out than in our memories of 30-plus years ago, when we thought of it as an “easy” route that we dragged novice climbers and girlfriends up.
+We now strongly suspect that in our 60s, we are not as tough or capable as we were in our 20s and 30s.
+I also believe that our memories of the run-out un-protectable sections were suppressed since they were not “pleasant memories. ” An adventure summary of our climb with Mark’s 70M rope.
 All of our previous ascents had been on 45M ropes so it was a “game-changer.”.

-Pitch 3: Easy climbing, with no protection, back along the upper edge of a huge downward trending crack, then up towards the first crack.
+Pitch 3.
+Easy climbing with no protection back along the upper edge of a huge downward-trending crack, then up towards the first crack.

 When Mark came up, I had him place another cam for a safer belay anchor and I was good to go.
 I soon stepped across to the 3rd crack and found it mostly pleasant lay-backing with an occasional more difficult spot.
 I climbed to what I believe is named “Lunch Ledge” at the top of the 3rd crack.
-This was where the original 1967 first ascent party spent a while, until Harry Bowron boldly led on.
-After bringing Mark up, I looked up & could see absolutely no cracks for protection, just difficult looking run-out ground (Please remember I have climbed this route numerous times and considered it “easy”.)
+This was where the original 1967 first ascent party spent a while until Harry Bowron boldly led on.
+After bringing Mark up, I looked up and could see absolutely no cracks for protection, just difficult looking run-out ground.
+Please remember that I have climbed this route numerous times and considered it “easy”.

-After looking at the above report, John Platt sent me this beta on how to finish the route, without resorting to the bolted sport route.
+After looking at the above report, John Platt sent me this beta on how to finish the route without resorting to the bolted sport route.

-.The Stats: Roped climbing time about 7 hours.
-We descended climber’s left of Slickrock.
-It was a “somewhat” safe descent, but we suffered heavy vegetation & no trail, on the lower 1/3.
-Top to car 1 1/2 hrs.
+The stats: Roped climbing time was about 7 hours.
+We descended climber’s left of Slick Rock.
+It was a “somewhat” safe descent but we suffered heavy vegetation and no trail on the lower third.
+Summit to car took 1 1/2 hours.
 Any areas on my bare legs that were not abraded on the ascent were scarred on the descent.
-Car to car 10 hours.
+Car to car took 10 hours.

-Our new rating for the route is 5.7 R with the R for “Runout.”
+Our new rating for the route is 5.7R with the R for “Runout.”